Thirroul - Austinmer - Coalcliff

 Thirroul - Austinmer - Coalcliff hosts an older demographic, ranking in the top quartile nationwide

-Thirroul - Austinmer - Coalcliff has a median age of 43, which is equal to the Rest of NSW figure and higher than the national average of 38 years.
-The area's age profile shows that those aged 45-54 make up 14.2%, while those aged 25-34 constitute only 9.3%.
-Between the 2021 Census and the present, the 15 to 24 age group has increased from 10.7% to 12.0%, while the 75 to 84 cohort has risen from 4.9% to 6.1%.
-Conversely, the 55 to 64 age group has decreased from 15.0% to 13.2%.
+The median age in Thirroul - Austinmer - Coalcliff is 43, matching the Rest of NSW figure and exceeding the national average of 38.
+The area's age profile shows a prominent 45-54 year-old group at 14.2%, while the 25-34 cohort is smaller at 9.3% compared to Rest of NSW.
+Between the 2021 Census and present, the 15 to 24 age group has grown from 10.7% to 12.0%, and the 75 to 84 cohort has increased from 4.9% to 6.1%.
+Conversely, the 55 to 64 cohort has declined from 15.0% to 13.2%.
 By 2041, demographic projections indicate significant shifts in Thirroul - Austinmer - Coalcliff's age structure.
-The 75 to 84 age group is expected to grow by 58%, reaching 1,161 people from 733.
+The 75 to 84 group is expected to grow by 58%, reaching 1,161 from 734.
 Notably, the combined 65+ age groups will account for 56% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 5 to 14 and 15 to 24 age cohorts are projected to experience population declines.
+In contrast, the 5 to 14 and 15 to 24 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age